 - Inflections of included words are not themselves included unless they are separately defined, or irregular.

 - Several of the source dictionaries include listings for obscure currencies, such as ringgit, khoum and ngwee.
-I was unable to regard such words as part of the English "core vocabulary", and so I required citation in over a third of the dictionaries for inclusion of monetary units.
+I was unable to regard such words as part of the English "core vocabulary", and so I required citation in over a third of the dictionaries for inclusion of such monetary units.
 A side-effect was the elimination of the word lepton, which, in addition to its use in particle physics, is also .01 Greek drachmas.

 - This list also includes a small number of signature words, as discussed below.

 Signature wordsAs indicated, both lists have been augmented with words (and, in the case of the 6of12 list, phrases) which fail to meet the formal requirements for inclusion.
 In the case of the 6of12 list, 1024 words were added (about 3 % of the total).
-These are all words which, in the judgment of the compiler, are as familiar as many of the words which met the criteria for inclusion.
+These are all words which, in the judgment of the compiler, are as familiar as many of the words which did meet the criteria for inclusion.
 Examples of some of the sorts of words which were added are:

 - Vulgarities, sexual terms and insults.
 Some such words were already included, but most of the source dictionaries were quite squeamish about them.
 These words are very widely known indeed; I hold that any list of "common" words which does not include the infamous f-word is simply discredited thereby.
 Some may feel that it would have been better to leave some or all of these terms unmentioned.
 Nevertheless, the expression of blasphemy, unwarranted contempt and perverse lust, whether in words or in deeds, is a very human trait.
 Suppressing the evidence of these aspects of the human condition in our language makes no more sense than excluding leprosy, gangrene and dementia, no matter how unpleasant they may be to contemplate.